 While it’s unclear whether Bluesky will become as indispensable as LinkedIn for the legal profession, there’s little downside to reserving your username now.
 Securing your chambers’ identity on the platform ensures you’re prepared, even if wider adoption takes time.
 There are two ways to set up your Bluesky account.
 Imagine we’re a fictional set of chambers, Square Buildings.
 We can use:

 - Standard setup: Register a username like @squarebuildings.
-Individuals may want to do this as quickly as possible to try and reserve your preferred username.
+Individuals may want to do this as quickly as possible to reserve their preferred username.

-- Domain verification: Chambers, firms and companies may take it a step further by using your website’s domain name as your handle – e.g., @squarebuildings.co.uk.
-This feature helps prevent impersonation by proving your account’s authenticity, and for free – a significant improvement over Twitter/X’s paid “blue tick” verification model.
+- Domain verification: Chambers, firms and companies may take it a step further by using your website’s domain name as your handle, for example @squarebuildings.co.uk.
+We explain how this works, and the blue check that now sits alongside it, in verification on Bluesky below.

 Try searching for “Inner Temple” on Bluesky.
 You’ll find these two identically-named profiles.